 IMPORTANT: In both Endpoint and Root Port modes, the integrated block for PCIe advertises infinite completions; finite completions are not supported.

-IMPORTANT: When integrated block for PCIe is enabled in root port mode, enabling coherency features through CC-400 using AxACACHE overrides in AXI-PCIe Bridge registers and enabling SMMU are not supported.
+IMPORTANT: When integrated block for PCIe is enabled in root port mode, enabling coherency features through CC-400 using ARCACHE/AWCACHE overrides in AXI-PCIe Bridge registers or enabling SMMU are not supported.